chidubemokeke/Subgraph-Tutorial-S1-P2-Additional-Data-Sources/README.md

 # Subgraph Masterclass - Part 2: Additional Data Sources

-Welcome to Part 2 of our Subgraph Masterclass series!
-In this tutorial, we will continue building on the foundational concepts covered in Part 1.
-If you haven't completed Part 1 yet, please do so before proceeding with this tutorial.
+Welcome to Part 2 of the Subgraph Development Masterclass for Beginners.
+In this tutorial, we will build upon the foundational knowledge from Part 1 and explore how to incorporate additional data sources into your subgraph. we will leverage The Graph Studio to create a subgraph that indexes events from multiple data sources on the Ethereum blockchain focusing on governance contracts as a use case.

 ## Objectives

-- **Understand Data Sources**: Learn how to handle multiple data sources in a subgraph.
+- **Understand Data Sources**: Learn how to integrate multiple data sources into your subgraph using The Graph.
 - **Implement Event Handlers**: Create event handlers for various contract events.
-- **Utilize Helper Functions**: Explore and implement helper functions for managing entities and event data.
+- **Utilize Helper Functions**: Understand the importance of helper functions by exploring and implementing helper functions for managing entity creation and retrieval.
+- \*\*

 ## Setup